jkortner/ml-ops/sample_project/README.md

 1. After switching to your virtual Python environment build the (binary) wheel (current working directory `ml-ops/sample_project`):
    ```
    python setup.py bdist_wheel
+   # alternatively run the command with make (see Makefile):
+   make bdist_wheel
    ```
    Notes (on `setup.py`):
+    - `name`: The name of the pip/Python package must match the name of the top-level import package in order to let the [Makefile](Makefile) work correctly.
+    - `version`: Either define your project version here or generate it accordingly.
+The version has to follow a defined [pattern](https://packaging.python.org/guides/distributing-packages-using-setuptools/#choosing-a-versioning-scheme).
     - `packages`: Defines how to include/exclude Python import packages.
 Can be specified manually or with [find_packages](https://setuptools.readthedocs.io/en/latest/setuptools.html#using-find-packages).
 Projects using an `src` directory ([bad practice](https://docs.python-guide.org/writing/structure/#the-actual-module)) can *include* the `src` directory only.
 Otherwise, you have to *exclude* everything you do not want to ship with your deployment package.
     - `tests` directory contains unit test which are typically not part of the deployment package.
 Excluding tests requires `exclude` [definitions](https://setuptools.readthedocs.io/en/latest/setuptools.html#using-find-packages) and [directives](https://stackoverflow.com/questions/8556996/setuptools-troubles-excluding-packages-including-data-files/11669299#11669299) in the `MANIFEST.in` file.
     - `scripts`: Provides executables which are important to easily access the functionalities provided by the package (important for use with Docker).
 Executables are automatically installed on the `PATH`.